Gailes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 indicates that Gailes' median income among taxpayers is $33,745.
-The average income in the suburb was $38,424 during this period.
-Both figures are below the national averages.
-In comparison, Greater Brisbane had a median income of $58,236 and an average income of $72,799 for the same year.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates suggest that Gailes' median income would be approximately $37,089 by September 2025.
-The average income in the suburb is estimated to reach around $42,232 during this period.
-According to Census 2021 data, incomes in Gailes fall between the 8th and 9th percentiles nationally for households, families, and individuals.
-In terms of earnings profile, the $800 - $1,499 bracket dominates with approximately 30.3% of residents (586 people).
-This differs from the regional trend where the $1,500 - $2,999 category is predominant at 33.3%.
-Housing affordability pressures are severe in Gailes, with only 80.3% of income remaining after housing costs.
-This ranks at the 8th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 indicates Gailes' median taxpayer income is $33,745 and the average is $38,424.
+This is below the national average.
+Greater Brisbane has a median of $58,236 and an average of $72,799.
+Based on Wage Price Index growth since financial year 2023, current estimates for Gailes are approximately $37,578 (median) and $42,789 (average) as of March 2026.
+Census 2021 income data shows incomes in Gailes fall between the 8th and 9th percentiles nationally.
+The earnings profile reveals that 30.3% of residents earn between $800 - 1,499.
+Housing affordability pressures are severe with only 80.3% of income remaining, ranking at the 8th percentile.

 Frequently Asked Questions - Income